Northern Lights in Norway is one of the most amazing sights on Earth. The dance of “green lights” in the night sky is unforgettable.

 Lofoten is a very popular place.
 Lofoten is one of the most beautiful places on Earth and everyone wants to see it.

-If your goal is not only to see the Northern Lights, but also to photograph it, I invite you to my weekly photo tours on the Lofoten Islands.
+If your goal is up to your photography skills, I invite you to my weekly photo tours on the Lofoten Islands.
 During the week we will be focused on the 'hunting' for the Northern Lights.